-Norton Secure VPN is cheap, but it only works on the most common platforms, with few advanced security features and no options for unusual operating systems or appliances such as routers, and lacks basic security features such as a kill switch.
-However, its connection speeds are very fast and it's useful for streaming.
-We're not fans of its unexpectedly high renewal costs, though.
+Symantec’s home VPN offering is cheap but only works on the most common platforms, with few advanced options and a conspicuous absence of basic security features such as a kill switch.
+Its UK connection speeds are fast but we’re not fans of its unexpectedly high renewal costs.

 - Clear no-logging policy

 - Excellent European speeds

 - Lack of advanced features and broad device support

 - Review Price: £19.99

 - Supports OpenVPN

 - £19.99 per year for one device, £29.99 per year for five devices, £69.99 per year for 10 devices

 - Renewal billed at £39.99 for one device, £59.99 for five devices and £79.99 for 10 devices